 Contamination is generally referred to as the presence of an unwanted constituent, harmful substance, or impurity in a location (material, physical body, natural environment, workplace) where it is not intended or desired.
 Contamination has a much more general meaning since it can be defined in disciplines such as chemistry, environmental protection, radiation protection, or agriculture.

 Radioactive contamination is referred to as the presence of unwanted radioactive substances on surfaces or within solids (including the human body), liquids, or gases, where their presence is unintended or undesirable.
 Radioactive contamination consists of radioactive atoms (material) that have escaped the system or structure that would normally contain them.
 Since radioactive contamination is radioactive material, ionizing radiation is emitted by the contamination.
 It is very important which material (radioisotope) is the radioactive contaminant, and it is also very important to distinguish between radioactive contamination and radiation.

 Contamination versus Radiation

-- We cannot shield contamination.
+- We cannot shield against contamination.

-- We can mitigate contamination by protecting integrity of barriers (source container, fuel cladding, reactor vessel, containment building)
+- We can mitigate contamination by protecting the integrity of barriers (source container, fuel cladding, reactor vessel, containment building)

 - Since contaminants interact chemically, they may be contained within objects such as the human body.

-- It is of the highest importance, which material is the radioactive contaminant (half-life, mode of decay, energy).
+- It is of the highest importance which material is the radioactive contaminant (half-life, mode of decay, energy).